Florence with its museums, palaces, and churches hosts some of the most important artistic treasures in the world ⚜️.

 Between Piazza del Duomo and Piazza Della Signoria, there are architectural treasures such as the Church of Orsanmichele and the thirteenth-century Palazzo del Bargello, today the National Museum, among the most important in the world for fifteenth-sixteenth century sculpture.
 Do not miss the sixteenth-century Loggia del Mercato Nuovo, also called Loggia del Porcellino for the characteristic bronze statue, depicting a boar, considered a lucky charm, and the grandiose Palazzo Strozzi, from the late fifteenth-early sixteenth century, with a magnificent internal courtyard.

-Of particular interest is the medieval district of Santa Croce, dominated by the Basilica of the same name, famous for Giotto’s frescoes and for guarding the tombs of many illustrious Italians, including Michelangelo, Galileo and Machiavelli.
-The extraordinary monumental complex of San Lorenzo and the Convent of Santa Maria Novella are also worth a visit, with the church that preserves famous frescoes and precious works of art and the Museum, including the famous Green Cloister and the Cappellone degli Spagnoli.
+Of particular interest is the medieval district of Santa Croce, dominated by the Basilica of the same name, famous for Giotto’s frescoes and for guarding the tombs of many illustrious Italians, including Michelangelo, Galileo, and Machiavelli.
+The extraordinary monumental complex of San Lorenzo and the Convent of Santa Maria Novella is also worth a visit, with the church that preserves famous frescoes and precious works of art and the Museum, including the famous Green Cloister and the Cappellone degli Spagnoli.

 When you feel tired of seeing museums and art galleries, go outside and you will discover that in Florence it is also nice to just walk through the beautiful streets of the historic center.
 Walk until you reach the Arno, linger on the romantic Ponte Vecchio and continue to the Oltrarno, the “newest” part of Florence.
 Spend a day at the Boboli Gardens or go up the hill behind Piazzale Michelangelo and reach the Church of San Miniato al Monte to enjoy an incredible view of Florence 🌆.